Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 Keep out of direct sunlight

 Besides gnawing rodents in the winter months, the summer's strong UV rays can also cause PFD fabric, Styrofoam and other materials to disintegrate over time.
-When not in use, be sure to place your PFD in stowage and out of direct sunlight.
-This will preserve your preservers and allow them to last many years!
+When not in use, be sure to place your PFD in storage and out of direct sunlight.
+This will preserve your preservers and allow them to last many years.

 If you get your PFD wet in salt water, be certain to rinse the saltwater from the fabric.
 And, of course, be sure it's completely dry after so it doesn't get mold and mildew either.